Anujkumar960/Gadget-Galaxy/README.md

 ## Part 1: Gadget-Galaxy(E-Commerce Website for Electronic Device.)

 ## About the Project
-Gadget Galaxy is an electronic commerce platform that offers a wide range of electronic items.
+Gadget Galaxy is an electronic E-commerce platform that offers a wide range of electronic items.
 Our collaborative team of 5 members has crafted this project to provide users with a seamless experience for purchasing the latest gadgets and electronics.
 The techstack that was used was purely front-end based and limited to HTML, CSS, and Bootstrap.